greguly/woocommerce-gold-price/readme.txt

 1. Upload plugin files to your plugins folder, or install using WordPress' built-in Add New Plugin installer
 1. Activate the plugin
 1. Insert/Edit a simple product in WooCommerce
-1. Mark it as Gold Product, selecting its 'karat' value of 24, 22, 18 or 14 to indicate the purity of the gold
+1. Mark it as Gold Product and select its 'karat' value of 24, 22, 18 or 14 to indicate the purity of the gold
 1. Add a Spread % and/or a fee to be added
 1. Fill in its weight value
 1. Update the gold price at WooCommerce -> Gold Price and all products with 'karat' field will have their prices updated